 As tuition costs rise and student loan debt balances grow for new graduates, it might feel like paying off that student loan is something you will never get behind you.

 The good news is that you are permitted to repay your student loans at a faster rate than the maximum 10-year timeline that federal loans allow.
 In other words, there is no penalty for repaying them early.
-Additionally, following a more rapid repayment strategy would also result in lower interest costs than if you conformed to the standard repayment term.
+Additionally, following a more rapid repayment strategy would result in lower interest costs than if you conformed to the standard repayment term.

 These rapid repayment strategies will help you repay your student loans quickly so that you can move on with life without student loan debt weighing you down.